Kim Jong-suk: Legacy

 After Kim Jong Il succeeded Kim Il Sung, he began to make his mother, Kim Jong-suk, into "a revolutionary immortal."
 This campaign created "a holy trinity known as the 'Three Generals' [of Paektu Mountain]".
 Instead of touting Kim Jong-suk as the quiet woman that she was, she became the heroine of the revolution.
-The website of the National Democratic Front of South Korea (NDFSK) says she was "a peerless heroine ... an anti-Japanese heroine ... a faithful retainer who faithfully carried out General Kim Il Sung's [Kim Il Sung] will but also a lifeguard who safeguarded the General of every dangerous movement."
+The website of the National Democratic Front of South Korea (NDFSK) says she was "a peerless heroine ... an anti-Japanese heroine ... a faithful retainer who faithfully carried out General Kim Il Sung's will but also a lifeguard who safeguarded the General of every dangerous movement."

 Kim Jong-suk was recorded to have "conducted on-the-spot guidance sessions" and was a "great strategist".
 In her home town of Hoeryong, "a museum, a library, a statue, a square and the house in which she was born" are "devoted to the 'Mother of Korea'".
 She arranged parachute training and won several shooting competitions.
 One story says that she would wash Kim Il Sung's socks and dry them in her bosom, or cut her hair and spread it in Kim Il Sung's shoes.

 Michael Harrold, in his memoir Comrades and Strangers, relates several stories he heard about Kim Jong-suk while in North Korea.
 According to him, there is a memorial near Mount Kumgang that marks where Kim Jong-suk stopped "when she realized she had forgotten to bring the great leader's lunch, and had turned back to prepare something to eat for when he returned from the mountains."
 Kim Jong-suk is also credited with inspiring Kim Jong Il to build the Ryugyong Hotel.
 Harrold relates that Kim Jong-suk told a young Kim Jong Il that he "must build tall buildings for the people, of 30 or even 40 stories," and the son replied that he would build housing 100 stories high.
 This led to the construction of the 105-story Ryugyong Hotel, which is still not opened.

 On 1 June 2015, the Daily NK reported that Kim Jong-suk's wedding ring had gone missing from Pyongyang's Korean Revolution Museum sometime in late May.
 Items belonging to key figures of the Kim family are of great importance.
 In 2010, state television aired a show dedicated to the story behind the ring, which was, purportedly, given to her by Kim Il Sung in 1938 for her role in the anti-Japanese guerrilla movement.

 Many places in North Korea are named after her, including Kimjongsuk County, Kim Jong Suk Naval Academy, Kim Jong-suk Teacher Training College, Kim Jong-suk Rest Home, and Kim Jong-suk Pyongyang Silk Mill.